Blu-ray Review: Rocketman

 There’s a brisk pace to the movie (sometimes too much so), which creates minimal down time and lets the story keep moving.
 Along the way there is a number of good secondary showings from people like Bell, Madden and Stephen Graham, who plays John’s first record label head.

 That breakneck pace can be an issue at times when the movie doesn’t bother to provide any context for the events that we’re seeing.
 One moment, Elton and Reid are hot and heavy, the next Reid is flirting with stagehands and punching Elton in the face.
 Later on Elton sings a song with a woman named Renate, then they’re married in the next scene… and then in the next one they’re unhappily sitting at breakfast followed by divorce.
 It feels like the movie expects you to know certain details of Elton’s life.

 We didn’t love some of the pseudo musical stuff when a serious moment turns into John singing a new song.
 Sometimes it worked, other times not so much.
 Plus, for all the songs that get sung, a lot of them only seem to be snippets or contained verses rather than the whole thing.
 While Bohemian Rhapsody gave you full performances to sink your teeth into, Rocketman offers up the Cliff’s Notes versions.

 THE BONUS FEATURES

 Rocketman is a mostly enjoyable film, though the jumps from one life event to the next minus any context can be a little jarring.
-Still, fans of Elton John should particularly enjoy the weaving of songs and drama.
+Still, fans of Elton should particularly enjoy the weaving of songs and drama.